-Predicting relapse in UC patients
+Predicting relapse in Ulcerative Colitis patients

 - A novel biomarker with the potential to improve the lives of millions of UC patients world-wide